By Euro Weekly News Media • 12 September 2011 • 11:20

 THE Chinese Mooncake Festival starts today (September 12).
-Chinese people form the ninth-largest non-European Union foreign community in
+Chinese people form the ninth-largest non-European Union foreign community in Spain with 145,425 citizens in 2009’s official figures.

 Many Chinese speciality food stores will sell Mooncakes, which are very labour intensive to make and only made at this time of the year.